-Plagiarism Policy: All students enrolled in the Asset Management Practicum must also sign the Practicum Plagiarism Policy by the end of the first AMP class, April 2 (copies for signature will be provided in class).
-A copy is available on Blackboard under "Course Information."
-Deliberate or "accidental" plagiarism will not be tolerated by the Kellogg AMP.
+Plagiarism Policy: All students enrolled in the Asset Management Practicum must also sign the Practicum Plagiarism Policy by the end of the first AMP class, April 1 (copies for signature will be provided in class).
+A copy is available on Canvas.
+Deliberate or "accidental" plagiarism will not be tolerated by AMP.
 Direct quotations as well as paraphrases of others' work must be cited properly and direct quotes must be enclosed in quotation marks.